openshift/microshift/docs/contributor/updateability.md

 ## Grub [ostree]

-While greenboot sets and clears grub env vars such as `boot_counter` and `boot_success`, it is grub acting depending on their values.
+Greenboot sets and clears grub env vars such as `boot_counter` and `boot_success`.
-Package `grub2-tools` provides several files directly involved in that process.
+But it's the grub decrementing the `boot_counter` and selecting alternate boot entry (rollback deployment) when that variable falls down to 0.

+Grub scripts involved in this process are delivered in `grub2-tools` package.

-#### 08_fallback_counting
+### 08_fallback_counting

 File resides in `/etc/grub.d`.